-This is entirely up to parent discretion.
+While we prefer to have parents tour first, this is left up to parental discretion.
 Some parents wish to tour the school first to determine if Midwest may be a good fit for their child.
 If the child does not come on the initial tour, they will be given a personal tour when they come in for evaluation.

 When is the best time to schedule a tour?
 Can I just stop by?

 Scheduling a tour is highly recommended.
 The best time to schedule a tour is any school day between 8:30am and 2:00pm.
 Walk-ins are always welcome.
 However, we cannot guarantee staff availability to accommodate an immediate tour.

 While each student’s transition plan is different, a majority of our students will go on to attend a post-secondary educational institution on a full or part-time basis after graduating from Midwest.

 My student has an IEP.
 Does it transition into Midwest?
 How does this work?

 An Individualized Education Plan (IEP) serves several purposes.
 It serves as a documentation of a child’s official diagnosis as well as his or her strengths, areas of need, accommodations, and services provided while in a public school setting.